 Canning roasted tomatillo salsa is a great way to preserve the abundance of tomatillos that the garden produces.
 Jars of tomatillo salsa verde come in handy for all your favorite Mexican dishes.

-I planted tomatillos for the first time in the garden last year.
-I thought about four plants would be a good number to grow.
+The first time I grew tomatillos in the garden, I thought six plants would be a good number to grow.
 Ok, ok, I hear the snickers from those of you with experience growing tomatillos.